ClaudiaBrauer/A-very-short-introduction-to-R/README.md

 Self study modules
 ------

-To learn R step by step, I made 8 self study modules of 1-3 hours (depending on your background):
+To learn R step by step, we made 8 self study modules of 1-3 hours (depending on your background):
 1. A (very) short introduction to R
 2. R Programming MOOC first part
 3. R Programming MOOC second part